thisdot/starter.dev/starters/express-apollo-prisma/README.md

 To start the worker that processes messages in the queue, run the command:

-1. `npm run infrastructure:start` - starts the RabbitMQ server (you can skip this if you already ran this command)
+1. `npm run infrastructure:start` - starts the RabbitMQ server (you can skip this if you already ran this command).
-2. `npm run queue:run` - starts the queue worker
+2. `npm run queue:run` - starts the queue worker.

 This should start a process that listens for messages in our queue and processes them, see the `queue/worker.ts` file to modify it to your needs: